-In addition, on a large number of occasions, before signing the public deed on the notary, a prior contract is signed, down payment or “contrato de arras”, which is not mandatory.
+In addition, on a large number of occasions, before signing the public deed on the notary, a prior contract is signed, pre-sales agreement or “contrato de arras”, which is not mandatory.

 This pre-contract between buyer and seller has the purpose of formalizing the transaction between both parties: the buyer shows his clear intention to acquire the property, and the seller her intent to sell.

-In this deposit contract, the purchase price will be established, the payment method defined (whether it will be fully paid in advance or it will be paid in instalments), and the deposit (for practical purposes, a common down payment).
+The payments conditions will be defined in the deposit contract.
+In it, the purchase price will be established, the payment method defined (whether it will be fully paid in advance or it will be paid in instalments), and the deposit (for practical purposes, a common down payment).

-However, this document, unlike the public deed, can not be used for registration to the property registry in Spain.
+However, this document, unlike the public deed (as we will see right now), can not be used for registration to the property registry in Spain.